-The a adop As pa to IFF subsi time Adoption of International Financial Reporting Standards - Subsidiary as a first-time adopter.
-Impendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier tion permitted. art of its 2018-2020 annual improvements to IFRS standards process, the IASB issued an amendment RS 1 First-time Adoption of International Financial Reporting Standards.
-The amendment permits a to IFF subsi diary that elects to apply paragraph D16(a) of IFRS 1 to measure cumulative translation differences the amounts reported by the parent, based on the parent's date of transition to IFRS.
-This amendment of applied to an associate or joint venture that elects to apply paragraph D16(a) of IFRS 1.
-The a mendment did not have an impact on the financial statements.
-RS 3 Refer ence to the Conceptual Framework (effective date 1 January 2022) and applied prospectively.
-Frame Prese by 2020, the IASB issued Amendments to IFRS 3 Business Combinations - Reference to the Conceptual ework.
-The amendments are intended to replace a reference to the Framework for the Preparation and entation of Financial Statements, issued in 1989, with a reference to the Conceptual Framework for cial Reporting issued in March 2018 without significantly changing its requirements.
-2' gai IFRIC IFRS Board also added an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day ins or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 or 21 Levies, if incurred separately.
-At the same time, the Board decided to clarify existing guidance in 3 for contingent assets that would not be affected by replacing the reference to the Framework for the aration and Presentation of Financial Statements.
-The a mendment did not have an impact on the financial statements.
-S 37 Costs s of Fulfilling a Contract (effective 1 January 2022) and applied prospectively. by 2020, the IASB issued amendments to IAS 37 to specify which costs an entity needs to include when using whether a contract is onerous or loss-making. provid amendments apply a "directly related cost approach".
-The costs that relate directly to a contract to de goods or services include both incremental costs and an allocation of costs directly related to act activities.
-General and administrative costs do not relate directly to a contract and are excluded s they are explicitly chargeable to the counterparty under the contract.
-The a mendments did not have a material impact on the Group and the Bank. cial Instruments - Amendments resulting from Annual Improvements to IFRS Standards 2018-2020 in the '10 per cent' test for derecognition of financial liabilities) (effective 1 January 2022) art of its 2018-2020 annual improvements to IFRS standards process the IASB issued amendment to 9.
-The amendment clarifies the fees that an entity includes when assessing whether the terms of a new odified financial liability are substantially different from the terms of the original financial liability.
-These fees i by eit that a nclude only those paid or received between the borrower and the lender, including fees paid or received her the borrower or lender on the other's behalf.
-An entity applies the amendment to financial liabilities are modified or exchanged on or after the beginning of the annual reporting period in which the entity applies the amendment.
+IFRS 1 First-time Adoption of International Financial Reporting Standards - Subsidiary as a first-time adopter.
+The amendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier adoption permitted.
+As part of its 2018-2020 annual improvements to IFRS standards process, the IASB issued an amendment to IFRS 1 First-time Adoption of International Financial Reporting Standards.
+The amendment permits a subsidiary that elects to apply paragraph D16(a) of IFRS 1 to measure cumulative translation differences using the amounts reported by the parent, based on the parent's date of transition to IFRS.
+This amendment is also applied to an associate or joint venture that elects to apply paragraph D16(a) of IFRS 1.
+The amendment did not have an impact on the financial statements.
+IFRS 3 Reference to the Conceptual Framework (effective date 1 January 2022) and applied prospectively.
+In May 2020, the IASB issued Amendments to IFRS 3 Business Combinations - Reference to the Conceptual Framework.
+The amendments are intended to replace a reference to the Framework for the Preparation and Presentation of Financial Statements, issued in 1989, with a reference to the Conceptual Framework for Financial Reporting issued in March 2018 without significantly changing its requirements.
+The Board also added an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day 2' gains or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 or IFRIC 21 Levies, if incurred separately.
+At the same time, the Board decided to clarify existing guidance in IFRS 3 for contingent assets that would not be affected by replacing the reference to the Framework for the Preparation and Presentation of Financial Statements.
+The amendment did not have an impact on the financial statements.
+IAS 37 Costs of Fulfilling a Contract (effective 1 January 2022) and applied prospectively.
+In May 2020, the IASB issued amendments to IAS 37 to specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
+The amendments apply a "directly related cost approach".
+The costs that relate directly to a contract to provide goods or services include both incremental costs and an allocation of costs directly related to contract activities.
+General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.
+The amendments did not have a material impact on the Group and the Bank .
+IFRS 9 Financial Instruments - Amendments resulting from Annual Improvements to IFRS Standards 2018-2020 (fees in the '10 per cent' test for derecognition of financial liabilities) (effective 1 January 2022) IFRS 9 e i